 Skip to content

-Daemon Modules
+Daemon modules

-A daemon module is a module that loads in the daemon JVM, on every host that runs PrexorCloud workloads.
-It is the model for per-instance extension: hooking into instance startup to inject a JVM flag, attaching a sidecar to specific groups, observing process exit on the host, or exposing a node-local capability the host’s running workloads consume.
-This page is the contract.
+A daemon module runs inside the Daemon process on every node that hosts PrexorCloud workloads.
+It is the model for per-instance extension: inject a JVM flag before an Instance starts, observe process exit on the host, or export a node-local capability other daemon modules on the same host consume.

 What you’ll learn

-• The node-local capability registry and the controller-bridged EventBus.
+• The node-local capability registry.

-How daemon modules get to the host
+How a daemon module reaches the host

 Terminal window